This Week In Race: Guess Who's Not Coming To The White House

 Rachel Dolezal is trying, again, to explain herself.
 It won't be the last analysis of the self-described transracialist, but it might be one of the best.
 If you care.
 (A lot of people don't.)

 Remember when your mother told you to be nice, you never know who you're going to run into again?
-The Hon.
-Gonzalo Curiel last year presided over a case involving former students of Trump University who sued then-candidate Trump for overcharging them for real estate classes that were worthless.
+The Honorable Gonzalo Curiel last year presided over a case involving former students of Trump University who sued then-candidate Trump for overcharging them for real estate classes that were worthless.
 (The case was settled for $25 million; Trump admitted no wrongdoing.)
 At the time, Trump called Curiel a "so-called judge," and implied that the Indiana-born jurist was prejudiced against him because of Trump's immigration statements.
 Well, Juan Manuel Montes, an approved DACA student who recently was deported to Mexico, has brought a lawsuit against the government that was supposed to honor his DACA status; it doesn't expire until 2018.
 In the most ironic twist of 2017 so far, Judge Curiel will decide whether Montes' deportation was legal.
-Always fun to get an extra swing at the piñata...
+Always fun to get an extra swing at the piñata ...

-Archeology often claims it's helping to save cultures and people who are in danger of disappearing, but sometimes — wittingly or not — it does the exact opposite.
-In this piece, Reveal explains that when archeologists overlook or misinterpret what's written or carved on indigenous sites, entire cultures can be erased.
+Archaeology often claims it's helping to save cultures and people who are in danger of disappearing, but sometimes — wittingly or not — it does the exact opposite.
+In this piece, Reveal explains that when archaeologists overlook or misinterpret what's written or carved on indigenous sites, entire cultures can be erased.

 Still puzzling over the difference between Persian and Iranian?
-Trying to figure out if you're a racial imposter?
+Trying to figure out if you're a racial impostor?
 Shereen and Gene dip into our mail bag on the latest Code Switch podcast.

 Sad that it has come to this, but the Sikh community decided to launch a public relations offensive explaining who they are and how Sikh values closely align to many values Americans profess to have.
 "We Are Sikhs" launched last week in a dozen cities.
 The purpose: to explain not just their religion, but the outward manifestations of it, such as the beards and turbans that often inspire hate from people who assume the wearers are Muslim.
 The Sikhs are being lauded for not allowing hate to be a wedge among religions.
 "Years ago, they could have said 'Hey, we're not Muslims,'" Corey Saylor, spokesman for the Council on American-Islamic Relations told NBC News.
 "But they've always taken what to me was a very honorable stand that nobody should be targeted, period."